 On-site business energy audit

-There is a wide range of energy auditors in the UK who will provide your business with an on-site consultation, highlighting areas where you could save money.
+There are a wide range of energy auditors in the UK.
+They will provide your business with an on-site consultation, highlighting areas where you could save money.

-During an on-site energy audit, an expert will visit your business for a day to assess your energy usage and provide advice on reducing your consumption levels.
-They will also assess the equipment your business uses including air conditioning, heating systems, lighting, and any other appliances.
+During an on-site energy audit, an expert will visit for a day to assess your energy usage.
+They will provide advice on reducing your consumption levels.
+They will also assess the equipment including air conditioning, heating systems, lighting, and any other appliances.

-After the assessment, you will be provided with an action plan outlining your current energy usage and ways in which you can reduce your energy consumption.
-You should also receive details of how much any proposed changes will cost and the likely impact of the changes.
+They will provide you with an action plan outlining your current energy usage and ways to reduce energy.
+You should receive details of how much any proposed changes will cost and the likely impact of the changes.
 This will help you make an informed decision on what action you would like to take.

 Over the phone business energy audit

-If you complete a business energy assessment over the phone, an expert will ask a series of questions about your usage.
+An expert will ask you a series of questions about your usage over the phone.

 They will use this information to provide you with a plan on how you can improve your energy efficiency.
 The plan will contain a series of energy-saving tips and the costs involved.

 An over the phone energy audit may be free to new customers when you switch energy business supplier.

 DIY business energy audit

-Start by taking a quick tour of your premises – check for air leaks around doorways, identify the types of light bulbs you use, and look at the insulation you have.
+Start by taking a quick tour of your premises.
+You should check for air leaks around doorways, identify the types of light bulbs you use, and look at the insulation.
 Take notes of every issue you have found so you can prioritise which ones need to be tackled first.